awsdocs/aws-kms-developer-guide/doc_source/create-keystore.md

 If the operation fails, correct the error indicated by the exception, and try again\.
 For additional help, see [Troubleshooting a custom key store](fix-keystore.md)\.

-If you try to create a custom key store with all of the same property values as an existing *disconnected* custom key store, AWS KMS does not create a new custom key store, and it does not throw an exception or display an error\.
-Instead, AWS KMS recognizes the duplicate as the likely consequence of a retry, and it returns the ID of the existing custom key store\.
+If you try to create an AWS CloudHSM key store with all of the same property values as an existing *disconnected* AWS CloudHSM key store, AWS KMS does not create a new AWS CloudHSM key store, and it does not throw an exception or display an error\.
+Instead, AWS KMS recognizes the duplicate as the likely consequence of a retry, and it returns the ID of the existing AWS CloudHSM key store\.

-Next, to use the custom key store, [connect it to the AWS CloudHSM cluster](disconnect-keystore.md)\.
+**Next**: To use the AWS CloudHSM key store, [connect it to its AWS CloudHSM cluster](disconnect-keystore.md)\.